simolus3/drift/sqlparser/README.md

 # sqlparser

-Sql parser and static analyzer written in Dart.
-At the moment, this library targets the sqlite dialect only.
+SQL parser and static analyzer written in Dart.
+At the moment, this library targets the SQLite dialect only.

 ## Features

-This library aims to support every sqlite feature, which includes parsing and detailed static analysis.
+This library aims to support every SQLite feature, which includes parsing and detailed static analysis.
 We can resolve what type a column in a `SELECT` statement has, infer types for variables, find semantic errors and more.

-This library supports most sqlite features:
+This library supports most SQLite features:
 - DQL: Full support, including joins, `group by`, nested and compound selects, `WITH` clauses and window functions
 - DDL: Supports `CREATE TABLE` statements, including advanced features like foreign keys or